Naitik168/Naitik168/README.md

 ## About me

-Hi, I'm Naitik - A student and technocrat.
+Hi, I'm Naitik - A student and techenthusiast.

 ### Summary
-Full time B.tech Computer Engineering student.
-Interested in software development, full stack web development and database management.
+Final year B.tech Computer Engineering student.
+Interested in software development, Backend and blockchain.
 Always eager to learn new technologies and software development tools.
 Good in team management and performing tasks as a team.

 <!--Education section -->
 <details>